madslundt/NetCoreMediatrSample/README.md

 Critical and warning logs are named `<endpoint> :: [<status code>] <exception message>` and contain request, stacktrace and correlation id.

+The user receives error message and correlation id in production.
+For non-production environments is also includes error stacktrace.

 ## Build and run with Docker
 ```
 $ docker build -t aspnetapp .